johnstaveley/SecurityEssentials/README.md

 * Clickjacking: Disallow site appearing in frame by applying header and disallowing site from being opened in an iFrame
 * Form overposting: Example given of how to avoid this
 * Acceptance tests for key functionality
-* Extensive logging on security violations using Serilog which can be used by an operator to detect an attacker.
-Covers Account management, XSS, Form overposting, CSRF, unvalidated requests and forwards, content security policy and http public key pinning violations
 * Forces user to change their password if their password has expired
 * Professionally pentested

+##OWASP Top 10 2017
+The Top 10 list of vulnerabilities has been updated in 2017.
+The list is much the same with the addition of:
+* A4 - XML External Entities (XXE).
+This application does not parse XML documents and so would not be affected
+* A8 - Insecure Deserialisation.
+Only affects Java applications
+* A10 - Insufficient Logging and Monitoring.
+Extensive logging on security violations using Serilog which can be used by an operator to detect an attacker.
+Covers Account management, XSS, Form overposting, CSRF, unvalidated requests and forwards, content security policy and http public key pinning violations

 ***Note:** Runs on SQL Express and IIS Express, requires mail server and recaptcha (optional) set up.
 See readme.txt in project for more information*
 Current issues: SpecFlow scenarios won't regenerate in VS2017.
 This is an issue with SpecFlow described here: https://github.com/techtalk/SpecFlow/issues/857#thread-subscription-status